KANGYUlab/sas-pipeline/README.md

 **Window Strategy**:
 - **Window Size**: 50bp sliding windows across diploid assembly
 - **Support Threshold**: >10% of overall mean sequencing depth from any platform
-- **Data Sources**: Reads from Illumina/Element, HiFi, and ONT platforms
+- **Data Sources**: High-precision reads from Illumina, HiFi, and ONT platforms

 **Adaptive Thresholds for Special Regions**:
-The support threshold is relaxed to >10% of local depth in challenging regions devoid of reads from high-accuracy platforms:
+The support threshold is relaxed to >10% of local depth in challenging regions where high-accuracy platforms show bias:

 1. **Telomeric Regions**: Within 10kb of chromosomal ends
 2. **Degenerative Repeats**: GnA or CnT repeats where GA/CT% ≥90% and GC% ≥60%